Bleach Dilution Calculator

 Is ppm the same as percent?

-They are different scales for concentration.
-In this calculator, 1% equals 10,000 ppm, so 0.5% equals 5,000 ppm.
+No. They are two concentration scales.
+In this calculator, 1% equals 10,000 ppm, so 0.05% equals 500 ppm and 0.5% equals 5,000 ppm.

 Can I use splashless or scented bleach?

-No for disinfection calculations unless the product label explicitly supports that use.
+Not for disinfection calculations unless the product label explicitly supports that use.
 The stock-strength field assumes a sodium hypochlorite bleach product suitable for the protocol.

-Why did the calculator reject my target?
+Why did the calculator reject my mix?

 Glossary: